Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

     // ... rest of code
 }
 ```
+>
+For your convenience, here's a the plain text version of the answers array code above:
+>
+let answers = ["Yes, definitely", "It is certain", "Without a doubt", "Yes", "Most likely", "Sure, why not?", "Same", "Tell me more", "Out to lunch", "Reply hazy, try again", "Ask again later", "The cake is a lie", "42", "TMI", "Very doubtful", "Don't count on it", "My reply is no", "Absolutely not"]

 With our new array of answers, we can randomly select an item in our array whenever the shake button is tapped and change the text of the answer label to display it.

 > [action]
-We can use `arc4random_uniform(_:)` method to randomly choose an answer and implement our Magic 8-Ball logic.
+To randomly choose an answer, we can use the `arc4random_uniform(_:)` method.
 Change `shakeButtonTapped` in our view controller to the following:
 >
 ```
 @IBAction func shakeButtonTapped(_ sender: UIButton) {